Comment by the Czech Bar Association

-For the highest quality capital, CET1, the capital to risk-weighted assets ratio of the banking sector is 21%, compared to 21.3% in the previous quarter, and is thus above the 17.7% ratio of the pre-pandemic period 2015-2019.
-The average over the past five years was 21.1%.
+In the case of the highest-quality CET1 capital, the capital ratio relative to the banking sector’s risk-weighted assets stands at 21%, essentially unchanged from the 21% in the previous quarter and thus above the 17.7% ratio from the pre-pandemic period of 2015–2019.
+The average over the past five years was 21%.

-The banks' retained earnings (part of the highest quality capital CET1) of CZK 423bn represent 58% of total bank capital, which reached CZK 733bn in Q4 2025.
-Retained earnings accounted for 52% of total capital in the pre-Covidian quinquennium, while in the last five years this share was 57%.
+Banks’ retained earnings (a component of CET1 capital) of CZK 434 billion represent 57% of total bank capital, which reached CZK 756 billion in the first quarter of 2026.
+Retained earnings accounted for 52% of total capital during the pre-COVID five-year period, while this share stood at 57% over the past five years.

 % of risk-weighted assets